-Although the UAE is an Islamic country, alcohol is readily available in hotel bars and clubs.
+Although the UAE is an Islamic country, wine and spirits is readily available in hotel bars and clubs.
 You can expect to pay somewhere in the region of AED 25 for a glass of beer or house wine.

 There are laws regarding alcohol consumption that any visitor to Dubai should be aware of:

 - It is against the law to drink alcohol in any public places.